 Cheese & Coffee Seminar, Bohemian Creamery, Devoto Orchards for tasting and lunch with special guest Redwood Hill Farm, Freestone Artisan Cheese

 Begin your tour with a buzz!
-JB Rumburg of Velo Fromage, Kathryn Allen of Hearth Coffee Roasters, and Sandra Loofbourow of Andytown Coffee Roasters, will kick off the morning with an educational seminar at the Sheraton, “3rd Wave Coffee and The Renaissance of the American Artisan Cheese Movement.”
+JB Rumburg of Velo Fromage, and Sandra Loofbourow of Andytown Coffee Roasters, will kick off the morning with an educational seminar at the Sheraton, “3rd Wave Coffee and The Renaissance of the American Artisan Cheese Movement.”
 Explore the pairing principles behind different flavor profiles showcasing different local cheeses alongside a range of coffee varietals prepared in various methods.
 Fully caffeinated, you’ll board the bus and head over to Bohemian Creamery to meet Lisa Gottreich, one of the region’s most creative artisan cheesemakers.
 Just one mile outside of Sebastopol, Bohemian Creamery is perched on a hilltop overlooking the Laguna de Santa Rosa and the Mayacama mountains.
 Here you will find a little herd of Alpine dairy goats whose milk becomes farmstead cheese, whey soda, and even goat’s milk frozen yogurt!
 Head over to Devoto Orchards where second-generation apple farmer Jolie Devoto-Wade and her husband have made quite a name for themselves since releasing their first vintage of cider in 2012.
 Working with organic heirloom apples, including the local Gravenstein, they make three styles of cider each harvest.
 You’ll tour the picturesque farm, taste their estate cider as well as cheese from Redwood Hill Farm, and enjoy lunch on the grounds.
 Wrap up your tour with a stop at Freestone Artisan Cheese, where you will meet owner Omar Mueller.
 His cozy shop boasts a well-curated selection of California’s incredible agricultural bounty including local artisan cheeses, olive oils grown and pressed locally, and hot roasted nuts.
 Omar will surprise you with a guest cheesemaker appearance and tasting!
 If time allows, walk over to Wild Flower Bread Bakery to snag a coveted sourdough loaf from their wood fired brick oven!
 (Ticket price is $135 per person)